Characters: Game Of Thrones House Tyrell

 - Knight In Sour Armour: He becomes this in Season 2, especially after Renly dies.
 It's even shown symbolically, as his once spotless suit of armour has become dirty and tarnished.

-- Lady Macbeth: Without his lips whispering encouragement in Renly's ear (and doing... other things in other places), Renly probably still would have thought he'd make a good king, but he'd probably never have acted on those thoughts.
+- Lady Macbeth: Without his lips whispering encouragement in Renly's ear (and doing... other things in other places), Renly probably still would have thought he'd make a good king, but he would never have acted on those thoughts.
 Possibly a subversion, as other characters have implied Renly's legitimately is the best choice of all the people related to Robert, and only out of the running due to an accident of birth order.

 - Lord And Knight: A same-sex variation where he is the skilled, brave warrior who is sworn to protect the handsome and gentle King Renly.